-ARAB 201 Intermediate Arabic
+ARABIC 201 Intermediate Arabic

-Arabic 201, the first course of the intermediate sequence of Arabic 201 and 202, is a continuation of Arabic
+Arabic 201, the first course of the intermediate sequence of Arabic 201 and 202, is a continuation of Arabic 101 and 102.

-College Catalog 2013-2014 College Catalog 2012-2013 College Catalog 2011-2012 College Catalog 2010-2011 101 and 102.
 The course enables students to further develop the four language skills: reading, writing, listening and speaking, and to understand key aspects of the Arab-speaking world and its culture(s).
 Students will be introduced to varied and complex topics, to language structures, and to written and aural texts of the modern standard Arabic.
 Prerequisite: ARAB 102.
+Fulfills American/Global Diversity requirement.